 The shared history of the UK, US and Dutch navies stretches back over hundreds of years.
-The Mayflower Muster, running in Plymouth from the 18th to the 20th of September 2020, will commemorate this history through a spectacular festival incorporating military representation from all three nations, with a range of demonstrations, displays and wider activity.
+The Mayflower Muster, running in Plymouth on the 19th and 20th of September 2020, will commemorate this history through a spectacular festival incorporating military representation from all three nations, with a range of demonstrations, displays and wider activity.

-Wampum: Stories and Shells from Native America
+Wampum: Stories from the Shells of Native America